elbruno/wrk541-wip/docs/en/implementing-endpoints.md

     Prompt *(Agent Mode)*

     ```text
-    Run the C# project in the same address and port (8000) as the Python one.
-Make sure
+    Please stop any process on port `8000`, then start the C# minimal API in `src\csharp-app` with `ASPNETCORE_URLS=http://0.0.0.0:8000`.
+Do not change any C# code or tests.
-    the Python API is no longer running.
-Then, run the BASH tests so that I can
+    Start the C# app in the foreground in one terminal and open a second terminal to run the bash tests so they can execute while the app is running.
-    verify the first endpoint in C# is working.
-Only focus on the "/" endpoint
+    In the second terminal, run `src/tests/test_endpoints.sh`.
+Only verify the `/` endpoint for now and report the test output.
-    for now
+    Use the workspace root and a shell.
     ```

 ### 8. Continue with all other endpoints